Cumulocity-IoT/cumulocity-remote-access-local-proxy/README.md

+# Deprecation Notice

+This tool is not further developed, as it was fully replaced by a successor: [go-c8y-cli](https://goc8ycli.netlify.app/)

+Check out the migration guide to migrate to go-c8y-cli: [Migration Guide](https://goc8ycli.netlify.app/docs/examples/remoteaccess/#migrating-from-c8ylp)

 # Local Proxy for Cumulocity Cloud Remote Access

 This is a proxy implementation for the Cloud Remote Access feature of Cumulocity which allows to connect to devices using native TCP-based clients like ssh, vnc, rdp etc.